Rightpoint/ARKit-CoreML/README.md

 # Enhancing ARKit Image Detection with Core ML
-_ARKit is quite good at tracking images, but is pretty lenient.
-Core ML can be used to fill in the gaps._
+_ARKit is quite good at tracking images, but it struggles to disambiguate similar compositions.
+Core ML can help fill in the gaps._

 #### ARKit
 ARKit is a powerful tool that allows developers to create Augmented Reality apps.
 It comes loaded with [image detection and tracking](https://developer.apple.com/documentation/arkit/recognizing_images_in_an_ar_experience) functionality, which allows apps to "anchor" virtual content contextually on to real-world surfaces.

 #### Tracking/Detection Trade-offs
-For the best possible experience, image detection needs to be robust across lighting conditions, orientation, and other printing/reproduction irregularities.
+For the best experience, image detection should be robust across lighting conditions, orientation, and other printing/reproduction irregularities.
 ARKit prioritizes this stronger, uninterrupted tracking experience over fine disambiguation between tracking images.
 Consequently, ARKit is fairly "lenient" when it comes to image detection.

 ### An Example
 Consider an application where a different AR experience is triggered off of each playing card.
-Perhaps we learn the back story of the different Queens and their path to royalty.
+(Perhaps we learn the story of the different Queens and their path to royalty.)

 ![Demo Gif](Documentation%20Support/Demo.gif)

-The AR tracking is essential for identifying the trigger and physically anchoring the experience.
+AR tracking is essential for identifying the trigger and physically anchoring the experience.
 But we _need_ to be able to tell which card we're tracking confidently.
-Unfotunately, ARKit considers the Queen of Clubs and the Queen of Diamonds to be compositionally too similar to track separately.
+Unfortunately, ARKit considers the Queen of Clubs and the Queen of Diamonds to be compositionally too similar to track separately.

 <img src="https://github.com/Raizlabs/ARKit-CoreML/blob/master/Documentation%20Support/Queen_Clubs.jpg" height="350"> <img src="https://github.com/Raizlabs/ARKit-CoreML/blob/master/Documentation%20Support/Queen_Diamond.jpg" height="350">
 ![Xcode Reference Too Similar](Documentation%20Support/Xcode_Reference_Too_Similar.png)